 - Beware of technical problems and plan ahead.
 Connection interruptions are rarer these days, but, whenever technology is involved, disruptions or adjustments can happen.
 Have a backup plan in place and consider working with a litigation support services partner who offers deposition technicians for the duration of your proceeding.

 - Counsel will need to decide whether to send documents ahead of time or display them electronically during the deposition.
 The defending attorney—and even the witness—may know the sequence and the subject matter before the deposition, which is an advantage for the party offering the witness.
-U.S. Legal Support offers a managed exhibit repository through InstantExhibit+™ , which allows counsel to tailor this process to the specific needs of each deposition and witness.
+U.S. Legal Support offers secure, realtime exhibit sharing through InstantExhibit™ , which allows counsel to tailor this process to the specific needs of each deposition and witness.

 - If the questioner chooses to display deposition documents on-screen, the witness must be prepared to react to them on the spot.
 This is an advantage for the questioning attorney.
 The defending attorney should prepare the witness accordingly.